steadylearner/react-easy-markdown/README.md

 1. It solved the problem of showing `null` title.
 2. `set` prop is included for **MarkdownPreview** to help you write shortcuts for `<a>` inside markdown.
-3. The modules used here became funtional components.
+3. The modules used here became functional components.
-4. LiveMarkdownEditor is removed from the package to reduce package size(Refer to [example code][examples] from [Markdown Editor Page][Markdown] at [Steadylearner][Steadylearner] instead.)
+4. LiveMarkdownEditor is removed from the package to reduce package size(Refer to [examples] from [Markdown Editor Page][Markdown] at [Steadylearner] instead.)
 5. **API** such as **copy(ToClipBoard)**, **html**, **makrdown**, **readLocalFileWithHow** and **saveTextFromWeb** to help you handle .md file.

 The original Github repository is archived so this package was made to share the code from the former repository with some improvements.